AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-compute.md

 When you have exhausted your budget, we may prevent you from accessing services for the rest of the month.

-Requests for an increased budget can be included on Discussions or issues in sections that ask about computing resources.
+Requests for an increased budget can be included on Discussions or Issues in sections that ask about computing resources.

 Requests for a budget increase will be evaluated on a case-by-case basis.